MichaelScofield45/sea/README.md

-# Sea
+# `sea`

-A simple linux-only (for now) CLI file navigator inspired by [`nnn`](https://github.com/jarun/nnn).
+A simple linux-only (for now) CLI file navigator for your sea of files, inspired by [`nnn`](https://github.com/jarun/nnn). `sea` aims to be fast and efficient in the most common actions regarding files and organization.

 It has **zero** dependencies (not even ncurses) except for [Zig](https://ziglang.org/) itself, everything is part of the Zig Standard Library or made from scratch.
 It is statically compiled and ready to run on any linux distribution.

 # Building from source